-Industry Intellectual Property Enforcers Named To New Posts08/12/2009 by Catherine Saez and William New, Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+Industry Intellectual Property Enforcers Named To New Posts08/12/2009 by Catherine Saez and William New, Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and depends on subscriptions.
 To access all of our content, please subscribe now.
-You also have the opportunity to offer additional support to your subscription, or to donate.The International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) today announced the appointment of a new director of intellectual property and trade, effective 7 December.
+You may also offer additional support with your subscription, or donate.The International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) today announced the appointment of a new director of intellectual property and trade, effective 7 December.
 Meanwhile, in the United States, the new coordinator for IP enforcement has been cleared.
 The new IFPMA IP and trade director is Andrew Jenner, a British citizen and former UK Intellectual Property Office official, his last position being head of IP Crime Policy.
 At the UKIPO, he helped develop the European Union Regulation on the compulsory licensing of pharmaceutical products for export.
 He has engineering and law degrees from the University of Wales.Jenner takes over direction of IP and trade for IFPMA from Jacques Gorlin, a Washington lobbyist involved in the negotiation of World Trade Organization intellectual property rules, who covered the function for IFPMA on a temporary basis as a consultant over the past year.Separately, the United States Senate last week confirmed President Obama’s nomination of Victoria Espinel as the first Intellectual Property Enforcement Coordinator (IPEC).The nomination was acclaimed by rightsholders groups like the American Intellectual Property Law Association as “a commitment to improving the global enforcement” of IP rights.
 The US Chamber of Commerce also praised Espinel nomination saying that “the newly confirmed US IPEC is entrusted to craft a national IP strategy.”
 The Motion Picture Association of America joined the chorus of praise, as did Microsoft.
-Public Knowledge also congratulated Espinel and said they believe she “will be fair in her approach to intellectual property enforcement issues.”Espinel, who served as deputy assistant US Trade Representative for intellectual property and as associate general counsel, has worked for various major law firms, and most recently has been an industry consultant focused on innovation and IP.She also founded Bridging the Innovation Divide, a non-profit foundation “focused on addressing the innovation divide,” according to the White House website.Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)RelatedCatherine Saez may be reached at email@example.com."Industry Intellectual Property Enforcers Named To New Posts" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Public Knowledge also congratulated Espinel and said they believe she “will be fair in her approach to intellectual property enforcement issues.”Espinel, who served as deputy assistant US Trade Representative for intellectual property and as associate general counsel, has worked for various major law firms, and most recently has been an industry consultant focused on innovation and IP.She also founded Bridging the Innovation Divide, a non-profit foundation “focused on addressing the innovation divide,” according to the White House website.Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)RelatedCatherine Saez may be reached at email@example.com.William New may be reached at firstname.lastname@example.org."Industry Intellectual Property Enforcers Named To New Posts" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.